phucnb/100-days-python-challenge/Day-1/README.md

-# Day-1 of 100.
+# Day-1 of 100
 ## Band Name Generator
-The program generates a band name for use based on your City and your Pet's Name
+The program generates a band name for users based on their City and Pet's Name.

 ![screenshot](day1.png)